A Biography of Sorts...

 Prayers for the Raven (1989 - 1993)

 Seattle, 1989, was the year that Nirvana just released Bleach on Sub Pop records.
-The previous year, the label had just released their first single for the band Mudhoney.
-The music scene is Seattle was growing and eyes were starting to turn their heads in that direction.
-Grunge was in it's infancy.
+The previous year, the label had just released their first single from Mudhoney.
+Grunge was in it's infancy and the music scene was starting to turn their heads towards the Pacific Northwest.
 When John arrived in Seattle that year he started to work on one of the retail docks where he met Daniel Blackmoor who convinced him that he should join his new band Prayers for the Raven.
 In a city full of grunge and metal there were few goth bands.
 The closest Seattle had to offer at that time was Sky Cries Mary.
 Prayers for the Raven had found a hungry niche and played their first show on Halloween night at the local C.O.C A. hall.

-Afterwards, the band quickly put together a 6 song demo tape and starting gathering a following playing at the few local clubs at the time with a drum machine for their drummer.
+Afterwards the band, while using a drum machine, quickly put together a 6 song demo tape and starting gathering a following playing at the few local clubs at the time.
 The following year (1990), they would bring in drummer, Barry Semple.
 They would also record their first CD, A Sacred Ground, at Reciprocal Studios with Chris Hanzsek engineering and co-producing.
 Hanzsek had produced many noteworthy bands such as The Melvins, Soundgarden, The U-Men, Skin Yard, and Green River.

 Faith & Disease (1992 - 2006)

-During Clough's time with Prayers for the Raven, he met Eric Cooley and Dara Rosenwasser at a show the two bands were playing together.
-This might have actually been F&D's first show in 1992.
-Both Prayers for the Raven and Faith & Disease would play many shows together at the time drawing in larger goth audiences.
+During Clough's time with Prayers for the Raven, he met Eric Cooley and Dara Rosenwasser at a show the two bands were playing together in 1992.
+Both Prayers for the Raven and Faith & Disease would end up playing many shows together attempting to draw in larger goth audiences.
 F&D had a keyboardist already at their first few shows but they exchanged numbers anyway.
 It wasn't long after those first few shows that Clough was asked to come and play on the band's second 7-inch, Voltaire's Valerie/ Igloo.
 When F&D parted ways with their keyboardist, they asked him to join.
 Their first full-length album, Beauty and Bitterness, on Ivy Records would be released in 1994.
 Clough would sit out on Faith & Disease's next album, Fortune His Sleep, but return for each of the next 6 albums.
 The four albums to follow Beauty and Bitterness would all be on the Ivy Records label.
 In 2000, the band would sign to Projekt Records and record two more full-length albums, Beneath the Trees (2002), and Passport to Kunming (2003).
 Faith & Disease would play their last show in Seattle in 2006.

 Shadow Light (1994 - 2001)

 After the breakup of Prayers for the Raven, Clough decided it was time to front his own band and created Shadow Light.
 He had several songs that he had been writing for Prayers that never got a chance to be recorded so took the material and recorded his first cassette demo with the help of Brian Castillo on bass/guitar (from Prayers for the Raven) and Greg Forschler (guitarist of Fear of Dolls, Ninth Circle, and later Faith & Disease).
 In 1995, Shadow Light recorded their first song for a Mere Mortal Records' Joy Division compilation.
-The song they recorded was, The Eternal, and featured B. Castillo on guitar, E. Cooley on bass from Faith & Diease, Gordon Raphael from Sky Cries Mary, and Katrina Bakker singing backing vocals.
+That song was, The Eternal, and featured B. Castillo on guitar, E. Cooley on bass from Faith & Diease, Gordon Raphael from Sky Cries Mary, and Katrina Bakker singing backing vocals.
 In 1996, Shadow Light would release their first full-length album, Within the Shadow Light, on Ivy Records.
-Many of the songs were sequenced and had drums tracks, but Barry Semple (from Prayers for the Raven) added live drums.
+Many of the songs were sequenced with drum machine tracks, but Barry Semple (from Prayers for the Raven) added live drums.

 Clough's stage shows were often elaborate and involved performance dancers along with a host of musicians.
 Large props were constructed that had to be set up and taken down between songs.
 There were shows that he would be crucified on a cross, sang from graveyards or insane asylums, or take part in the performance artist's choreography (Denise (last name ?), and Bill Ball).